-See Figure 1 for a clearance diagram.
+See Figure 1 for a clearance diagram of both underground and overhead clearances.

 1 The 45-degree cone of support is measured from the top of the monument due to lateral movement potential, whereas it is measured from the bottom for a footing.